-Additionally, we invest in the training of our employees on issues related to waste management and the
+Additionally, we invest in the training of our employees on issues related to waste management and the implementation of best practices for energy consumption in our facilities.

-Contributing to sustainable mobility kinéo
+Contributing to sustainable mobility kınéo -

 Advances in technology and electromobility encourage the promotion of sustainable means of transport within the urban fabric and enhance the awareness of citizens to use alternative means of transport.
 Sustainable urban mobility, in addition to improving the quality of everyday life, creates accessible cities for all, and contributes to the reduction of pollution produced by travel.